udayaprasanna/WTWCodingChallenge/README.md

 4. Enter the File 1 file name.
 5. Enter the File 2 file name.
 6. The comparision tool will create a file with all the differences in the path .\difference\difference_<timestamp>.txt, the data is seperated by '\t'.
 The contents of the file can be copied to an excel file for better redability.

+  # Notepad++ install uninstall powershell scirpt
+  The NPPInstallUninstall.ps1 power shell script will check if the installation file from a remote location is the latest version, uninstall the current version if the latest version is found and install the latest version from the remote folder.